Rhode Island Real Estate Core and Elective Continuing Ed Course Requirements Explained

 Below is a list of Keep Me Certified’s approved courses with their respective CORE/Elective designations.

-- Financing a Home: The New Rules (CORE)
+3. Financing a Home: The New Rules (3 CORE)

-Keep Me Certified’s 24 credit package includes all of the above listed courses and this package exceeds the 9 credit CORE requirement.
+Keep Me Certified’s 24 credit package includes courses listed above.
+It’s also worth noting that our 24 credit package offered on our website exceeds the 9 credit minimum CORE requirement.

 To learn more and get started, visit us at keepmecertified.com